Welcome to the GW community! Below, you'll find the resources and services we think will be most helpful for you.

 Graduate Student Study Spaces

 The Graduate Student Study Room is a quiet study space on the fifth floor of Gelman Library, accessible via a tap of your GWorld card.
 The Global Resources Center on Gelman's seventh floor is open exclusively to graduate students outside of it's staffed hours, also via your GWorld card.
 Learn more about available study spaces on the Gelman Learning Spaces page.

 Reservable Study Rooms

-Gelman Library group discussion rooms offer GW students a private, enclosed atmosphere for study groups of two or more.
+Gelman Library group study rooms offer GW students a private, enclosed atmosphere for group study.
 Whiteboards are found in every study room.
-Reserve your study room.
+Reserve your group study room.

 Lockers are currently available for rent in Gelman Library on the 4th and 5th floors (located in the hallway past the bathrooms) and the Graduate Study Room (Gelman 503).
 Learn how to rent a locker for the semester or academic year.